-Oregon Inlet is a 42.8 mile moderately trafficked out and back trail located near Laplace, LA that offers scenic views and is rated as moderate.
+Oregon Inlet is a 42.8 mile moderately trafficked out and back trail located near Laplace, Louisiana that offers scenic views and is rated as moderate.
 The trail is primarily used for nature trips and scenic driving and is accessible year-round.

 Don't limit yourself to the memorial.
 There is much to do here.
 Be sure to pick up some of the local wine made from the same grapes as the wild horses eat.
 The last time I was there was almost 10 years ago but I hear it has not changed much.